heuermh/adam-commands/README.md

 ###Running adam-commands using ```adam-submit```

-Apply this patch to [bigdatagenomics/adam](https://github.com/bigdatagenomics/adam) to allow main class to be overridden
+Apply this patch to [bigdatagenomics/adam](https://github.com/bigdatagenomics/adam) to allow main class to be overridden (see also pull request https://github.com/bigdatagenomics/adam/pull/854)

     $ git diff .
     diff --git a/bin/adam-submit b/bin/adam-submit